thomazyazima/thomazyazima.github.io/week-1/get-set-up/readme.md

 - Run scripts from a repository

 ## Summary
-If you have a mac computer, you'll benefit from our learning (or bias) towards unix operating systems.
+If you have a computer that runs OSX, you'll benefit from our learning (or bias) towards this operating system.
 Our San Francisco computer set-up expert has been kind enough to create these "dotfiles" which will make your environment mirror the Dev Bootcamp computers and fix a lot of path issues.

 Note: You'll need either RVM or Rbenv installed to run these files.
 This will not install ruby.

+Running this script will:
+- Configure your bash profile
+- Set up Git
+- Enable auto-complete on the terminal
+- Set up RSpec to always view with color
+- Allow you to type "subl" as a shortcut for sublime

 ## Releases